-- Do not ignore symptoms that may be due to low or high blood glucose: If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional. - Checking Sensor glucose readings with a blood glucose meter: Under the following conditions, Sensor glucose readings may not be accurate and you should conduct a fingerstick test using a blood glucose meter.
-You should not use Sensor glucose readings to make a diabetes treatment decision: - If you suspect that your reading may be inaccurate for any reason - When you are experiencing symptoms that may be due to low or high blood glucose - When you are experiencing symptoms that do not match FreeStyle Libre System readings - During times of rapidly changing glucose (more than 2 mg/dL per minute), when interstitial fluid glucose levels as measured by the Sensor may not accurately reflect blood glucose levels - When the Sensor glucose reading does not include a Current Glucose number or Glucose Trend Arrow - In order to confirm hypoglycemia or impending hypoglycemia as reported by the Sensor - When you see the symbol, you must check your blood glucose with a blood glucose meter before making any treatment decisions.
+- Do not ignore symptoms that may be due to low or high blood glucose: If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional. - Check Sensor glucose readings by conducting a fingerstick test with a blood glucose meter under the following conditions, when Sensor glucose readings may not be accurate and should not be used to make a diabetes treatment decision: - If you suspect that your reading may be inaccurate for any reason - When you are experiencing symptoms that may be due to low or high blood glucose - When you are experiencing symptoms that do not match the Sensor glucose readings - During the first 12 hours of wearing a FreeStyle Libre 14 day Sensor - During times of rapidly changing glucose (more than 2 mg/dL per minute) - When the Sensor glucose reading does not include a Current Glucose number or Glucose Trend Arrow - In order to confirm hypoglycemia or impending hypoglycemia as reported by the Sensor - When you see the symbol, you must check your blood glucose with a blood glucose meter before making any treatment decisions.
 Sensor readings may not accurately reflect blood glucose levels.